Please note that this is an online course, delivered via Zoom!

 Who Is This Course For

-Students wanting to update or refresh their skills on planning their weekly meals to a budget.
+Students wanting to update or refresh their basic computer skills!

 This course is being offered under the Adult and Community Education Community Services Obligation (ACE) Program.
 This funding has been designed to support people who experience barriers to training and employment.
 To determine your eligibility for the ACE Program Click here